Trying out Zola

 Publishing

-Although, when using the Github receipe, it seems there is an error in the documentation and you will have to do the following change for it to work
+Although, when using the Github recipe, it seems there is an error in the documentation and you will have to do the following change for it to work

 - TOKEN: ${{ secrets.GITHUB_TOKEN }}